lemocla/neon-hangman/README.md

       This section offers concise instructions on how to play the game.

-       > - I want to read the instructions so that I can understand how to play.
+       > - As new player, I want to read the instructions so that I can understand how to play.

        ![how to play](documentation/screenshots/menu_instruction.png)